awsdocs/iam-user-guide/doc_source/access-analyzer-using-service-linked-roles.md

 ## Service\-Linked Role Permissions for AWS IAM Access Analyzer<a name="slr-permissions"></a>

-AWS IAM Access Analyzer uses the service\-linked role named **AccessAnalyzerServiceRolePolicy** – Allow Access Analyzer to analyze resource metadata\.
+AWS IAM Access Analyzer uses the service\-linked role named **AWSServiceRoleForAccessAnalyzer** – Allow Access Analyzer to analyze resource metadata\.

-The AccessAnalyzerServiceRolePolicy service\-linked role trusts the following services to assume the role:
+The AWSServiceRoleForAccessAnalyzer service\-linked role trusts the following services to assume the role:
 + `access-analyzer.amazonaws.com`

 The role permissions policy allows Access Analyzer to complete the following actions on the specified resources: